NewStrangeWorlds/FastChem/_sources/sections/pyfastchem.rst.txt

   The two-dimensional array of ``int`` numbers contains information on the state of element conservation.
 A value of 0 indicates that element conservation is not fulfilled, whereas a value of 1 means that the element has been conserved.
 The first dimension refers to the temperature-pressure grid and has the same size as the temperature and pressure vectors of the input structure.
 The second dimension refers to the number of elements and has a length of ``getElementNumber()`` (see :ref:`here<sec:pfc_methods>`).

 ``fastchem_flags``
   One-dimensional array of ``int`` numbers.
-Contains flags that give information on potential issues of the chemistry calculation for each temperature-pressure point.
-The set of potential values is stated :ref:`here<sec:pfc_constants>`.
+Contains flags that provide information on potential issues with the chemistry calculation for each temperature-pressure point.
+The set of possible values is described :ref:`here<sec:pfc_constants>`.
 A string message for each corresponding flag can also be obtained from the constant ``pyfastchem.FASTCHEM_MSG`` vector of strings, via ``pyfastchem.FASTCHEM_MSG[flag]``.
 The dimension of the array is equal to that of the input temperature and pressure vectors.

 ``nb_iterations``
   One-dimensional array of ``int`` numbers.
 Contains the number of coupled chemistry-condensation iterations that were required to solve the system for each temperature-pressure point.
 The dimension of the array is equal to that of the input temperature and pressure vectors.